Subscription Mill, North Leverton

-Subscription Mill is a commercially working tower mill at North Leverton, Nottinghamshire that was built in 1813.
+Subscription Mill (also known as North Leverton Windmill) is a Grade II* listed commercially working tower mill at North Leverton in Nottinghamshire, England, that was built in 1813.

 History

 Subscription Mill was built in 1813 by local farmers to mill their grain.
 It served the villages of Fenton, Habblesthorpe, North Leverton and Sturton le Steeple.
 The Subscription Mill Company was formed.
 The mill was built to grind corn for members of the company, and also for local farmers and the poor.
-In 1884, the mill was extended and gained an extra floor.
+In 1884 the mill was extended and gained an extra floor.
 The windmill has continued to work through all of its life, making it unique.
-In 1956, a new limited company was formed.
+In 1952 the windmill was designated a Grade II* listed building.
+In 1956 a new limited company was formed.
 In July 1959, a sail was struck by lightning and damaged.
 Repairs costing £3,000 were carried out with a grant and loan from Nottinghamshire County Council, and grants from the Council for the Preservation of Rural England, the Ministry of Works and Retford Rural District Council.
 The works were carried out by Thompson's, the Alford, Lincolnshire millwrights.
 The mill was again struck by lightning in 1972.
 The mill was repaired the next year.